aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

 keywords (with the optional FRAGMENT keyword), then only the atoms in the fragment contribute to the sum of atomic (or core) densities.

-The LAP, GRAD, POT, and CLM keywords of LOAD AS apply only to specific types of fields:
+The LAP, GRAD, POT, CLM, and RESAMPLE keywords of LOAD AS apply only to specific types of fields:

 * GRAD and POT only apply to grid fields.
 GRAD defines a new grid as the norm of the gradient of the grid field id.s.
 POT is the